L78k3/grimmora-pages/content/World/Grimmora/Locations/Dungeons-and-Lairs/The Trial Chamber.md

 ## Overview

-This location is the entrance to [[Auril]]'s underground trial system.
+This location is the entrance to [[content/Campaigns/Campaign 1/NPCs/Auriel]]'s underground trial system.
 It serves as the first test, a puzzle designed to filter initiates.
 The chamber is a small, trapped room between two large portcullises.

 ## Features